cnuernber/ham-scripted/README.md

 ```

-#### Iteresting Findings
+#### Clojure Variadic Functions from Javascript

-These findings so far are likely Node/V8 specific -
+There is a pretty heavy penality for using at variadic cljs functions from js in a tight loop

-There is a pretty heavy penality for using at variadic cljs functions during reductions -
+with a fixed arity - for instance if we implement reduce in javascript.

  ```clojure
 ham-scripted.api> (def m (mut-list (range 100000)))